Federal habeas corpus petition for immigration detention by Gozel Law Firm.

 See also: Zadvydas v.
 Davis.

 We submit a 28 U.S.C. § 2241 petition to the appropriate Federal Court.
-This filing demands that the government provide a legal justification for your continued restraint.
+This filing demands that the government provide a legal justification for the continued restraint.
 Once filed, the U.S. Attorney’s Office is served, forcing them to answer for the detention.

 After reviewing our petition, the Federal Judge can issue several types of relief: